 - Names, narratives, example goals and activities for three strategy pathways used as source material for The North Face sustainability strategy development.

-The North Face is using the materiality assessment and strategy pathways as inputs to the development of a refreshed sustainability strategy during 2016.
+The North Face used the materiality assessment and strategy pathways as inputs to the development of a refreshed sustainability strategy during 2016.